 Apartment Architects NYC

-We are a full service architecture firm, and we know architectural services can be a bit complicated.
-Not all architects offer the same services.
-Here are a few items to take into consideration when looking at architectural proposals and contracts.
+We are a full-service architecture firm, and architectural services can be complicated.
+It is important to note that not all architects in New York offer the same services.

-I always tell people: Don’t only ask what is included in someones price.
+We aren’t getting into the fee structure here but will discuss some basics on architectural services.
+I always tell people: Don’t only ask what is included in someone’s price.
 Always ask them what isn’t included in their proposal.
-I can tell you architects have some strange ways of pricing jobs and this can make your head spin.
-Some architects charge hourly, some on a percentage of construction, and some charge flat rate.
-We aren’t going to get into the fee structure here but we will discuss what you need to know is and isn’t included.
+Architects can have some strange ways of pricing jobs, and this can make your head spin.
+Some architects charge hourly, some on a percentage of construction, and some charge flat rates.

-First thing, you may not need all of these design services especially if you are doing a small job.
-These may not be all the services available for your scope of work.
-This is just an overview.
+First, you may only need some of these design services, especially if you are doing a small job.
+These are just a few of the services an architect may provide when renovating your apartment.

 Residential Architectural Services